Useful tools for the academic

 An RSS feed reader

-You most likely have come across this little orange icon in your time on the internet.
+in your time on the internet.
 In fact, there is one at the top right of this very site (though it’s not orange).
 This is RSS (Really Simple Syndication), a standardized format to aggregate news or contents into a single feed.

 Imagine having a single feed where you can read articles from multiple sources such as news websites, right when they are published.
 This is not an uncommon concept as some smartphones such as the iPhone provides such features with their news app.
 So how is this useful for academics?